kaltura/kaltura-player-js/docs/player-states.md

 The state's you register to listen to include the state class, the state type, and transitions between states.
 These next section provide additional details.

 ## State Class
-In the `PlayerStateChanged` event, the player exposes his old state and his new state.
+In the `PlayerStateChanged` event, the player exposes both its old state and its new state.
-To learn about what you can do with these states, find a detailed API of `State` class [here]().
+To learn more about what you can do with these states, refer to the detailed `State` class API [here]().

 ## Available State Types